gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/02-challenges.md

 ##### !question

-Mark all of the cities that are home to a Galvanize campus.
+Mark all of the ingredients in a peanut butter and jelly sandwich.

 ##### !end-question

 ##### !options

-* Portland
+* Peanut Butter
-* Denver
+* Coleslaw
-* Los Angeles
+* Jelly
-* Miami
+* Bread

 ##### !end-options

 ##### !answer

+* Peanut Butter
-* Denver
+* Jelly
-* Los Angeles
+* Bread

 ##### !end-answer